zephyr-data-specs/GMNS/Specification_md/README.md

 - Short lengths (linear references, lane widths, etc.): feet or meters
 - Long lengths (link lengths): miles or km
 - Speed: miles per hour or km / hr
+These are defined for each dataset in the [config](Config.md) file.

 The specification also provides for optional tables to define datatypes for use and time sets:
 - [use_definition and use_group](Use_Definition-and-Use_Group.md)